Modified recombination and the Hubble tension: Discussion

 With $H_0 > 71$ km/s/Mpc ruled out by the necessity to simultaneously accommodate the acoustic scales measured by both CMB and BAO, the need for the wiggly shape of $x_e(z)$ goes away.
-Our results suggest that the presence of wiggles in $x_e(z)$ could be helpful for achieving a Planck-best-fit value of $H_0 > 72$ km/s/Mpc, but it was not essential for getting $H_0 \sim 71$ km/s/Mpc.
-We also found that the Planck+DESI and Planck+DESI+PPMb best fit 4-parameter models had substantially smaller high-$\ell$ residuals relative to the Planck best-fit $\Lambda$CDM.
+Our results suggest that even if the presence of wiggles in $x_e(z)$ could have been helpful for achieving a Planck-best-fit value of $H_0 > 72$ km/s/Mpc, it is not essential for getting $H_0 \sim 71$ km/s/Mpc.
+When combining Planck and DESI data, the 4-parameter model achieves a $\chi^2$ comparable to that of LRA-PD, while reaching an $H_0$ as high as $71$ km/s/Mpc.
+This point was also highlighted by Lynch \etal~\cite{Lynch:2024hzh} who demonstrated that a wiggly $x_e$ was not a necessity feature of the modified recombination models that accommodate a higher $H_0$.
+We also found that the Planck+DESI+PPMb best fit four-parameter models had smaller high-$\ell$ residuals relative to the Planck best-fit $\Lambda$CDM than the LRA-PD model.

 For reference, Fig.~\ref{fig:recom_fits} also shows the ionization history obtained from magnetohydrodynamic (MHD) simulations of the primordial plasma through the epoch of recombination in the presence of PMF.
 The baryon clumping induced by PMF speeds up recombination and helps relieve the Hubble tension~\cite{Jedamzik:2020krr}.
 The $x_e(z)$ shown in Fig.~\ref{fig:recom_fits} is for a PMF with a blue Batchelor spectrum (predicted for PMF generated in phase transitions) and a root-mean-square post-recombination comoving strength of $B_{\rm rms} = 9.25\,$pG, and is based on recent MHD simulations that take into account all relevant effects, such as the Lyman-$\alpha$ photon transport across regions of higher and lower density~\cite{Jedamzik:2023rfd}.
-It is intriguing that this $x_e(z)$, which provides a good fit to the combination of Planck and DESI, has a shape that is not too far from the ionization histories of the best fit 4-parameter models.
+It is intriguing that this $x_e(z)$, which provides a good fit to the combination of Planck and DESI, has a shape that is not too far from the ionization histories of the best fit four-parameter models.
 This is particularly nontrivial given the very low success rate when searching for viable modified ionization histories using the LRA method, as mentioned at the beginning of Sec~\ref{s:results}.

 The $S_8$ tensions is trivially reduced in models of modified recombination that yield larger values of $H_0$.
 This is because $\Omega_m h^2$ does not change by much in these models, and neither do the other cosmological parameters that determine $\sigma_8$.
 Hence, a larger $h$ automatically implies a smaller $\Omega_m$ and hence a smaller $S_8$ ($S_8 \equiv \sigma_8 \sqrt{\Omega_m /0.3}$).